 1. Accelerometer: This is u

-sed detect the orientation of the device
+sed detect the orientation of the device to change it from portrait to landscape.

 2. Gyroscope: It works with the above Accelerometer to detect the rotation of your phone, for features like tilting phone to play racing games, and other places where slight tilt is required